omerkurgun/KurgunHearthMonitor/README.md

 This project enables users to measure their heart rate through a wearable bracelet and view these measurements in real-time on a dedicated website.
 It allows users to monitor their pulse rate and ECG data in real-time, providing a comprehensive overview of their cardiovascular health.

+## Project Status

+**NOTE:** This project is currently under development.
+Some features may not be fully implemented or may be subject to change.
+We appreciate your patience and interest in this project!

 ## Features

 - **Heart Rate Measurement:** Users can measure their heart rate using a bracelet.